gwleuverink/phost/README.md

 ### Security Considerations

 We understand if you have reservations about running unverified applications.
 This project is currently in an experimental phase, and we have not yet invested in an Apple Developer Account for code-signing.
-Future notarization depends on community support, potentially through GitHub Sponsors.
+Future notarization depends on community support through [GitHub Sponsors](https://github.com/sponsors/gwleuverink).
+Your support is greatly appreciated! 🙏